-Some students will need additional support, time and opportunities to practise expected behaviours.
-Approximately 15% of the student population may experience difficulty with meeting the stated expectations, and even with focussed teaching, in-class corrective feedback, sanctions and rule reminders continue to display low-level problem behaviour.
-A continued pattern of low-level behaviour can interfere with teaching and learning for the whole class, and a decision may be needed by the class teacher to refer the student to the curriculum Head of Department or school administration team immediately for determination of a disciplinary consequence.
+Some students will need additional support, time and opportunities to practise expected behaviours as they will experience difficulty in meeting stated expectations.
+Even with focussed teaching, in-class corrective feedback, sanctions and rule reminders they may continue to display low-level problem behaviours.
+A continued pattern of low-level behaviour can interfere with teaching and learning for the whole class.
+A decision to refer the student to another member of staff, in line with the table of Disciplinary Consequences, Actions and Referrals may be required.

-For a small number of students, approximately 2-5%, a high level of differentiated support or intensive teaching is required to enable them to meet the behavioural expectations.
+For a small number of students, a high level of differentiated support or intensive teaching will be required to enable them to meet the behavioural expectations.
 This may be needed throughout the school year on a continuous basis.
 The determination of the need will be made by the Executive Principal in consultation with staff and other relevant stakeholders.
 On occasion, the behaviour of a student may be so serious, such as causing harm to other students or to staff, that the principal may determine that an out of school suspension or exclusion is necessary as a consequence for the student's behaviour.
 Usually this course of action is only taken when the behaviour is either so serious as to warrant immediate removal of the student for the safety of others, and no other alternative discipline strategy is considered sufficient to deal with the problem behaviour.